About MARS (Mount Arrowsmith Rhododendron Society)

 Constitution And Bylaws

-The pink rhododendron at the head of the “At A Glance” column (and the smaller photo of it for section dividers) is ‘Qualicum’s Pride’ (‘Anna’ × ‘Cotton Candy’), a hybrid produced and raised by Lloyd Newcomb at his garden in Snohomish, Washington State.
+The pink rhododendron at the head of the “At A Glance” column (and the smaller photo of it used for section dividers) is ‘Qualicum’s Pride’ (‘Anna’ × ‘Cotton Candy’), a hybrid produced and raised by Lloyd Newcomb at his garden in Snohomish, Washington State.